 - Receive unauthorized access to files that other users have downloaded.

 The customer received an exhaustive report on vulnerabilities and how to fix them.
-After the elimination of vulnerabilities, the auditors verified the elimination of deficiencies discovered earlier.
-And only after this web application was published on the Internet.
+After the vulnerabilities were eliminated, the auditors checked again that the system was now secure.
+And only after this was the web application published on the Internet.

-During the project, it was discovered that all critical IT infrastructure was behind the firewall.
+During the project, it was discovered that all critical IT infrastructure was behind a firewall.
 It seemed, there were no chances to penetrate.
-Then we decided to check points of sales, and checked several drugstores.
-One of them had a Mikrotik router with default password.
-This type of routers has blank default passwords, so the router was "compromised".
+Then we decided to check the points of sales so checked several pharmacies.
+One of them had a Mikrotik router with a default password.
+This type of router has a blank default password, so the router was "compromised".
 It had OpenVPN, locally stored certificates, and allowed sniffing.
-We intercepted traffic and found confidential information of the sales and accounting system.
+We intercepted the traffic and found confidential information of the sales and accounting system.
 Then we extracted certificates from the compromised router, made a fake point of sale, and connected to the VPN server.
-We impersonated ourselves as an ordinary drugstore.
-This way we penetrated the internal IT infrastructure of the customer that was protected by the firewall and seemed impenetrable.
-We explored the Active Directory network, found SQL server with domain authentication and penetrated it using a password that had been extracted by mimikatz utility before.
+We impersonated one of the pharmacies in the network.
+This way we penetrated the customer’s internal IT infrastructure that was protected by the firewall and seemed impenetrable.
+We explored the Active Directory network, found an SQL server with domain authentication and penetrated it using a password that had been extracted using ‘mimikatz’ utility.

-The project was completed with the conclusion that the penetration is possible, and the customer's information security level is low.
-The customer received risk assessment results, information about the vulnerabilities, and recommendations how to remediate them and harden the IT infrastructure.
+The project was completed with the conclusion that penetration was possible, and the customer's information security level was low.
+The customer received the risk assessment results, information about the vulnerabilities, and recommendations on how to remediate them and harden the IT infrastructure.

-A mid-sized telecommunication company motivated to comply with external security requirements requested implementation of the complex information security system and overall security assessment.
-The customer chose grey box and white box as the penetration testing modes.
-Target object of the pentest were external servers, DMZ, web applications, and internal nodes of the local area network.
-During the project, the following vulnerabilities and drawbacks were discovered:
+A mid-sized telecommunication company, motivated to comply with external security requirements, requested the implementation of a complex information security system and overall security assessment.
+The customer chose grey-box and white-box penetration testing modes.
+The target objects of the pentest were external servers, DMZ, web applications, and internal nodes of the local area network.
+During the project, the following vulnerabilities and deficiencies were discovered:

 - Network configuration errors, lack of segmentation (lack of separate VLAN for management interfaces iLO, IMPI, IP KVM, etc.).